Foreclosures in Lethbridge

 - Real Property Report: As the banks and the court will not provide a Real Property Report, which costs approximately $600 or a letter of compliance from the city, which is another $150 cost.

-For a complete list of Foreclosure listings, please fill out the form below.
+For a complete list of foreclosure listings in the area, please fill out the form below or phone Peter at 403-382-1639.